-consequences.
-Almost always, people understand the concept While changing the culture of an agency is a long and of 'giving respect to others fosters getting tough process, it can be achieved with proper respect from others'.
-At the very least, this is leadership and employee expectations.
-Your handouts how line staff can impact the culture among contain a checklist and scorecard to assess the culture their co-workers and their interaction with in your own agency. inmates.
+Almost always, people understand the concept of 'giving respect to others fosters getting respect from others'.
+At the very least, this is how line staff can impact the culture among their co-workers and their interaction with inmates.

 SUMMARY of MODULE TWO